robertoplatz/aws_certified_practitioner_exam/Whizlabs/questions/exam01.md

 **Question 9**

-9. What is the AWS feature that enables fast, easyand secure transfers of files over long distances between your client and your Amazon S3 bucket?
+9. What is the AWS feature that enables fast, easy and secure transfers of files over long distances between your client and your Amazon S3 bucket?
 *  A. File Transfer
 *  B. HTTP Transfer
 *  C. Amazon S3 Transfer Acceleration